-To improve legislative and executive accountability, and to ensure that government business is dealt with and synchronised properly, the deputy president is responsible for managing the affairs of the executive in Parliament, setting the agenda for parliamentary business initiated by the executive within the timeframe allocated, and performing any function provided for by the joint rules or resolutions adopted in the National Assembly or the National Council of Provinces.
-Over the medium term, the department will continue to support the Deputy President in monitoring the implementation of the annual legislative and Cabinet programme.
+To improve legislative and executive accountability, and to ensure that government business is dealt with and synchronised properly, the Deputy President is responsible for managing the affairs of the executive in Parliament, setting the agenda for parliamentary business initiated by the executive within the timeframe allocated, and performing any function provided for by the joint rules or resolutions adopted in the National Assembly or the National Council of Provinces (NCOP).

+Over the medium term, the department planned to continue supporting the Deputy President in monitoring the implementation of the annual legislative and Cabinet programme.

 This entails prioritising legislation in Parliament, including bills with Constitutional Court deadlines.
 Part of the department's coordination imperative also entails ensuring executive accountability to Parliament, building relations between the executive and leaders of opposition parties, and enhancing the electorate's participation in policy and law-making processes.
+These activities are carried out in the Support Services to the Deputy President subprogramme.